Juchar/md-stepper/README.md

 If a step is marked as editable, it is possible for the user to come back to this step event it has already been completed (either by using `Stepper#skip()` or `Stepper#next()`).

+#### ResetOnReSubmit
+You can specify that a step that is resubmitted (e.g. because it is editable) resets all follow up steps by using `Step#setResetOnResubmit(boolean)`.
+This will only work in a linear stepper, as for non-linear stepper it can not be determined which steps to reset.

 #### Changing the step after stepper start
 If you want to change an attribute after the stepper has already been started you have to call `Stepper#refresh()` to see the changes reflected.